 The Grassroot Institute of Hawaii advocates for free-market changes to the health care system based on competition and a shift toward self-payment approaches from insurance-payment for routine services.
 Additionally, the Institute supports reforming the Food and Drug Administration to lower generic drug prices, replacing patents with cash prizes for new pharmaceutical developments, subsidizing the needy with cash instead of medical insurance coverage, and relying more on federalism in order to formulate health care policy.

-The Grassroot Institute of Hawaii supports zoning reform in order to address Hawaii’s so-called housing crisis.
+The Grassroot Institute of Hawaii supports zoning reform in order to lower housing costs.
 The Institute bases its recommendations on a “zoning reform toolkit” developed by the State Policy Network, and includes allowing houses in commercial areas, outlawing single-family zoning, enacting a Permit Freedom Act, and removing limitations on building height.

 The Grassroot Institute of Hawaii is funded by donations from individuals, corporations, and foundations.
 While the Grassroot Institute of Hawaii does not disclose its donors, tax filings indicate notable donations from the Roe Foundation, Donors Capital Fund, and Donors Trust.